-Important Medicinal Activities Of Ber: Analgesic; Antipyretic; Appetizer; Aphrodisiac; Astringent; Tonic for heart; Contraceptive; Diaphoretic; Digestive; Expectorant; Haemostat;Laxative; Sedative; Stomachic; Tonic; Vermifuge and can be used as Medicated eyewash.
+Important Medicinal Activities Of Ber: Analgesic; Antipyretic; Appetizer; Aphrodisiac; Astringent; Tonic for the heart; Contraceptive; Diaphoretic; Digestive; Expectorant; Haemostat;Laxative; Sedative; Stomachic; Tonic; Vermifuge and can be used as Medicated eyewash.

 Indian plum/ Indian Jujube Fruit Nutrition

 Ber/ Indian plum/ Indian Jujube fruits are nutritionally very rich.
-They are good source of vitamin C. Vitamin C performs very important functions in body.
+They are a good source of vitamin C. Vitamin C performs very important functions in the body.
 It is required to improve body immunity to fight against infectious diseases.
-Vit C also required in body for absorption of iron and keeping gums, teeth, bones, skin, and muscles healthy.
+Vit C also required in the body for absorption of iron and keeping gums, teeth, bones, skin, and muscles healthy.
 Ber are also rich source of vitamin A, B complex and minerals.
 Vitamin C content of ber fruits is initially low, and increases with maturity of fruit.

 Ber fruits are rich in calcium, phosphorus and iron.
 They also contain many essential amino acids.

 The leaves of tree also contain 6% digestible crude protein, which is an excellent source of ascorbic acid and

 The dried ripe fruit of Ber has laxative properties.
 The pulp of fruits is also applied on ulcers and cuts.
-In case of indigestion and excessive bile, the fruits are mixed with salt and chili peppers and taken orally.
+In the case of indigestion and excessive bile, the fruits are mixed with salt and chili peppers and taken orally.

 Nutritional composition of Ber/ Indian jujube fruit (on fresh weight basis)